AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Access everywhere should be monitored and logged.
 - "Coordinated disclosure": announcing a vulnerability AFTER there's been enough time to patch it.
 - "Insider threats": saboteur employees, or employees who could possibly screw CIA up by accident.
-- "Defense in depth": Concept that multiple layers of security is good
+- "Defense in depth": Concept that multiple layers of security is good. e.g., Secure Coding + Security Testing + Firewall.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?